-Nikki Haley Is Running for US President – Signaling the Conservative Indian Diaspora's Rising Power
+Nikki Haley Is Running for US President – Signaling the Conservative Indian Diaspora’s Rising Power

 Further, a number of Democratic politicians have criticized certain moves by India’s ruling party, leading Indian-Americans to actively lend their support to the Republicans, says Sangay Mishra, associate professor of political science at Drew University, and author of Desis Divided: The Political Lives of South Asian Americans. “[Conservative Indian voters] are saying that Trump is good for India because Trump would not interfere [i]n Kashmir, nor would he criticize India on CAA or other human rights violations.”

 The implications of this shift are worrying.
-Tulsi Gabbard, an Indian-American formerly a member of the Democratic party — known for its liberal politics — recently quit.
+Tulsi Gabbard, a Hindu American and former a member of the Democratic party — known for its liberal politics — recently quit.
+Although she isn’t Indian, she enjoys a sizeable Indian following due to her religion.
 In her “second act as a right-leaning ‘independent,'” who caters to “a mostly conservative audience,” Gabbard has become a paid contributor to Fox News, America’s leading right-wing conservative media.
 The switch in her political ideology — from being a Democrat to introducing anti-abortion bills — speaks to the shift in the Indian diaspora’s politics in the West.

 Gabbard would then be joining a group of more openly conservative Indian diaspora politicians like Priti Patel — a member of the Conservative Party in the UK — whose anti-immigration stance threatens to jeopardize the prospects of Indians seeking to move abroad.
 Described as “cruel, inhumane, and deeply flawed,” Patel’s policies have been criticized for their potential to further deprive already vulnerable populations.
 Even Sunak and Suella Braverman (home secretary of the UK in Rishi Sunak’s cabinet) have expressed their anti-immigration positions, in the past.
 This is despite the trio being immigrants themselves — revealing, on their part, an intent to gatekeep the privileges they have grown up with from Indian populations.